 Since thieves are most likely to find copper in more desirable quantities at businesses like yours, your assets are at a higher risk.
 The value of copper on the scrap metal market has continued to increase over the last few years, and it doesn't look like it will be taking any sharp drops in demand.

 No matter what particular industry you are in, copper thieves could wreak havoc on your operations.
-The widespread use of copper, combined with its high market value have made thieves bolder than ever - many risking injuries and even death in their pursuit.
+The widespread use of copper, combined with its high market value has made thieves bolder than ever - many risking injuries and even death in their pursuit.
 "A lot of these lines are still energized with electricity," said Mark Davis, a spokesman for Union Pacific Railroad.
 "It's extremely dangerous to try and take the wire."

 But while they cash in on your precious materials, you're left to pick up the pieces.
-Power outages, phone outages, and equipment failure are just some ways these thieves put your operations - and your customers - in serious danger.
+Power outages, phone outages, and equipment failure are just some ways these thieves put your operations - and your customers - in danger.
 What if you lost the copper wire that connects your microwave radios?
 What if all your customers suddenly lost their phone service?
 You'd rather not think about such catastrophes, but you know you've got to protect yourself.

 You can't be everywhere at once, and many of your sites are unmanned.
 Outside plant operations (OSPs), remote cabinets, and microwave radio sites are a few examples.
 Unmanned sites make it the ideal target for thieves to steal your copper and re-sell it.
 The good news is, there is a way for you to protect yourself.